 YHT is proud to be closely associated with this project of major civic importance.
 Through government investment, the YGH is being sympathetically updated and restored.
 Workmen are undertaking an extremely sensitive approach at the site which stems from the wise decision to use the original buildings as recovery wards while moving the major operating theatres and care wards to new buildings.

 In 2014 YHT funded a Conservation Management Plan (CMP) for the iconic Secretariat.
 The work was undertaken by Edinburgh-based heritage consultancy, Simpson and Brown following the Myanmar Investment Commission(MIC) requirement that the site’s lease holder, Anwamar Group, submit such a plan.
-Anawmar have worked closely with YHT on the conservation guidelines within the plan and are very keen to ensure that the works on site are of an extremely high standard.
+Anawmar has worked closely with YHT on the conservation guidelines within the plan and are very keen to ensure that the works on site are of an extremely high standard.
 Given that this is perhaps the most significant secular heritage site in Myanmar, YHT is continuing to be involved in works at the site and provide support where it can to Anawmar Group.

 New Law Courts